AemieJ/kafka-streaming-demo/README.md

 Here, I have provided 2 consumers, if only 1 is subscribed then that consumer will be subscribed to both partitions of that topic however if both of them are subscribed then each consumer will be subscribed to the single partition of the topic thus exhibiting parallel processing.

-To understand, the ideal case of how Apach Kafka transmitts content, you can see the [demo](https://we.tl/t-xwBGVeo6jg) and perform the operations and try it by yourself.
+To understand, the ideal case of how Apache Kafka stream processing works, you can see the [demo](https://we.tl/t-xwBGVeo6jg) and perform the operations and try it by yourself.